 Complete benefits of Platinum authorized user benefits can be found in our Amex Platinum Complete Guide.
 Here’s a summary of the perks that apply to Platinum authorized users:

-- Airport lounge access (Centurion, Airspace, Escape, and Priority Pass lounges with 2 guests; Delta SkyClub with no guests).
-Note that Amex Priority Pass does not include Priority Pass restaurants as of August 2019.
+- Airport lounge access.
+Note that Amex Priority Pass does not include Priority Pass restaurants.

 - Global Entry / TSA Precheck Credit

 - Hotel & car rental elite status: Includes Hilton Gold and Marriott Gold.

 Free authorized users (those who are assigned Green or Gold cards) do get some benefits:

 - Hotel & car rental elite status: They’re not supposed to get elite status, but some readers have reported success calling in to get upgraded to Hilton Gold or Marriott Gold even with free Green or Gold authorized user cards.
 As long as the primary card is Platinum, this seems to work.

 - Amex Offers: Save money or earn extra Membership Rewards points for shopping with select merchants.
 Note that the charges for the spend and the rewards go only to the primary cardholder’s account.